Parallax banner displaying MSL brand

 It also helps a disabled person and their loved ones adjust to life with mobility impairment.
 If you’d like to learn more, read this blog post about how a mobile stairlift helped the Luogo family regain their freedom.

-From straight stairlift models to curved stairlifts, there are many options, each with a different set of mobility and safety features developed for specific lifestyles and locations.
+There are many options, from straight stairlift models to curved stairlifts, each with different mobility and safety features developed for specific lifestyles and locations.
 The difficulty, however, lies in choosing the stairlift that’s right for you or your loved one’s unique circumstances.

-The below information is intended to inform and guide you to the purchase decision that’s best for you.
+The information below is intended to inform and guide you to the best purchase decision for you.

 Features and key components